udplabs/okta-kotter/README.md

 ##### Developer

-- In your Authorization Server, create an Access Policy with a Rule that allows `Client Credentials` clients to access the `products:read` scope.
+For Client Credentials clients, in your Authorization Server, create an Access Policy with a Rule that allows `Client Credentials` clients to access the `products:read` scope.
 Get the ID of that access policy and assign it in your `.env` file:

 ```
 FF_DEVELOPER=true
 FF_DEVELOPER_CC_POLICY_ID=00p...
 ```

+For Authorization Code (PKCE) flow clients, and to demonstrate consent, create a policy with a rule for the `orders:read:user` scope.
+Assign that policy ID to `FF_DEVELOPER_PKCE_POLICY_ID`.
+Any users who will authenticate using an app that connects with your Okta tenant using this newly created client should belong to a group whose ID has been assigne to `FF_PORTFOLIO_CLIENT_GROUP`.

+See [this repo](https://github.com/mdorn/pkce-vanilla-js/blob/consent-demo/index.html) for an example app to use this client.

 ### Themes